 Nearly 500 children participate in MCCC’s FUNdamentals Summer Camps each year.

 MCCC hosts numerous children’s shows throughout the year in the La-Z-Boy Center as part of its Campus/Community Events Series.

 Accessible education is important.
-MCCC has two convenient locations – one in centrally located in the middle of Monroe County and another just north of the Ohio border in Temperance – and offers about 80 classes in online or blended formats.
+MCCC has two convenient locations – one in centrally located in the middle of Monroe County and another just north of the Ohio border in Temperance – and offers about a long list of classes in online or blended formats in each semester.